St George's College brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural enrichment.

 Head of Department: Mrs J Mundawarara

-Members of Staff: Ms Y Ahsing, Mrs F Lawson, Mrs F Odwee, Mrs D Birditt, Mrs M Warren-Codrington,
+Members of Staff: Ms Y Ahsing, Miss C. Hall, Mrs F Odwee, Mrs D Birditt, Mrs M Warren-Codrington,

 Pupils of all abilities are taught reading at the Secondary School level, drama, poetry and affiliated media in a stimulating environment, with a view to personal and academic growth.
 In connection with the development of discussion, speaking and listening skills, they are expected to speak and write clearly and are encouraged to participate orally, be creative and think for themselves, having the courage of their convictions, and to develop self-confidence, empathy, and insight into others.